ChrisForeman/firestore-repo/README.md

 ### Repository

-First the type of the repository must be defined to keep the code unit testable.
+The type of the repository must be defined to keep the code unit testable.
 The repository will act like a collection where Tasks can be add, removed, and retrieved.

 ```typescript